99markets/challenges/backend_java.md

 - The project must be done using either **Java** or **Kotlin**.
 - Use any framework you are confortable with, we usually use **Hibernate** and **Micronaut**.
 - Feel free to use any library, tool or pattern you usually use.
+- At ninety nine we make use of **Rx**, it would be a plus if you show us how you use it.

 ## The code should: